slatedocs/slate/source/index.md

 		<tr>
 			<td>Transaction Identifier</td>
 			<td>tid</td>
 			<td>Unique identifier for the application. eDNA assigns an internal ID if none is provided.
 The tid must be encoded as a string (e.g. "tid":"123455").
-Maximum length is 40 characters.
-The tid is used to combine the multiple stages of an application.</td>
+The tid is used to combine the multiple stages of an application.
+Maximum length is 40 characters.</td>
 			<td>No</td>
 		</tr>
 		<tr>